Research Topic: Keywords

 2. Personal Statement

-Please explain how your education, work, and personal experience qualify you to undertake this research, and discuss why you are interested in the Wolf Humanities Center and what you hope to gain from a fellowship.
+Please explain why you are applying for a humanities fellowship and how participating in a humanistic research program will benefit your research.
 The Wolf Humanities Center is an inclusive intellectual space.
 If you have had any experiences of diversity that have shaped your approach to your research and educational path, we would be glad to hear about it.
 (300-500 words)

 3. Unofficial Transcript